Who we are

 Based on these assumptions, the COMMIT project aims at maximizing the integration outcomes of resettled refugees in Croatia, Italy, Spain and Portugal by:

 - Enhancing pre-departure orientation, including putting in touch refugees and reception community members since the pre-departure phase and through the development of targeted pre-departure orientation training material.
-Why COMMIT works on that?

 - Strengthening community support, including activating mentorship schemes in receiving communities to support vulnerable groups.
-Why COMMIT works on that?

 - Fostering transnational exchange between newer and more experienced resettlement countries to identify and disseminate lessons learnt and best practices beyond the project’s geographical scope.
-Why COMMIT works on that?

-The project is funded by the European Commission’s Directorate – General for Migration and Home Affairs (DG HOME) and runs from 2019 to 2020.
+The project is funded by the European Commission’s Directorate – General for Migration and Home Affairs (DG HOME) and runs from 2019 to 2021.

-Preparing Refugee Youth for Resettlement:
+Preparing Refugee Youth for Resettlement -

 The Role of Pre‑departure Orientation